Diolor/PJ/README.md

 ------

 The grammar is being designed with Antlr4.
 A visitor is used to emit the results from the parsed tree.
+The project can easily be imported with Gradle.
+Todo<s>`assembleCompiler` task generates the latest Compiler jar<s>

+Also in plans there is Intellij Plugin from Syntax Highlightting and a probably a Gradle plugin to automate Compiler's job (+Android support).

 License